1992 United Kingdom general election in England

-The 1992 United Kingdom general election in England was held on 9 April 1992 for 524 English seats to the House of Commons.
+On Thursday 9 April 1992, the 1992 United Kingdom general election was held in England, to elect all 651 members of the House of Commons, with 524 constituencies being in England.
 John Major's Conservative Party won a decisive majority of English seats for the fourth successive election, although the Labour Party made substantial gains.
 Together with Conservative seats in Scotland and Wales, this gave the Conservatives an overall majority in the House of Commons of 21 seats.
+This was a significant reduction from the Conservative majority of 102 seats in the 1987 general election.